gurpreet2301/ACENET_Summer_School_MPI/_episodes/03-hello_world_detail.md

 ...
 ~~~
 {: .language-c}
 At this point we can already start to image how we can do some useful work with MPI.
 However, this simple example doesn't do much beyond what something like [GNU Parallel](https://docs.computecanada.ca/wiki/GNU_Parallel) could do for us with a serial program.
 MPI's functionality really starts to show when we start talking about message passing.
-However, before we dive into message passing lets talk about the `MPI_COMM_WORLD` constant and communicators in generall a little bit.
+However, before we dive into message passing let's talk about the `MPI_COMM_WORLD` constant and communicators in generall a little bit.

 ## Communicators